-For any behaviors A and B belonging to the generalized topology, we compute the dependencies between them as follows:
+For any behaviors A and B belonging to the generalized topology, we compute the type of dependency between them in the corresponding generalized behavior network as follows:

-- if A and B do not belong to the LCS, but are both part of the same task, take the dependency they had between them in that task, - \bullet if both A and B are part of the LCS, (i.e., there are dependencies between them in both tasks), take the value that is the least restrictive as shown in Figure 5, - if A and B are each part of a different underlying task, and if A is a predecessor of B in the topological representation, add an ordering constraint from A to B.
+- if A and B do not belong to the LCS, but are both part of the same task, take the dependency they had between them in that task, - if A and B are each part of a different underlying task, and if A is a predecessor of B in the topological representation, add an ordering constraint from A to B. - if both A and B are part of the LCS, (i.e., there are dependencies between them in both tasks), take the value that is the least restrictive as shown in Figure 5.

 Net2 Net1 Ordering Enabling Permanent

 Ordering Ordering Ordering Ordering

 Enabling Ordering Enabling Enabling

-Permanent Ordering Enabling Permanent
+Permanent Orderina Enabling Permanent